 Ultimately, your wedding day is about celebrating the love between you and the person you're about to marry.
 But there's another goal at hand: Throwing one seriously epic party that your guests will talk about for years to come.
-But how do you make your big day stand out amongst the throngs of weddings your family and friends have attended in the past?
-Ahead, we outlined 20 sure-fire tips that will leave your guests impressed.
+But how do you make your big day stand out among the throngs of weddings your family and friends have attended in the past?
+Ahead, 20 sure-fire tips that will leave your guests impressed.
 Including even just a handful of these standout ideas will turn your wedding day into an event to remember.

 Choose a Personalized Program